 EXTERNAL PE is an off-campus athletic training program that students in grades 6-8 may enroll to earn physical education credit.
-Approved programs include but are not limited to: Archery, Clay Targets, Dance, Equestrian, Fencing, Golf, Gymnastics, Ice Hockey/Dance, Lacrosse, Martial Arts, Rock Climbing, Softball, Swimming and Wrestling.
+Approved programs include but are not limited to: Archery, Dance, Equestrian, Fencing, Golf, Gymnastics, Ice Hockey/Dance, Lacrosse, Martial Arts, Rock Climbing, Softball, and Swimming.
 Students may apply at each semester for either a Level I course which requires a minimum of 15 hours (five days) of participation or Level II course requiring a minimum of 5 hours (three days) of participation per week.
-Please note, 80 percent of a student's participation time must occur during the school week.
+Please note 80 percent of a student's participation time must occur during the school week.
 Competition and travel to/from the activity do not count towards participation hours.
 Students may only enroll at one of the Approved Facilities as established by the LISD Board of Trustees.
 Due to various bell schedules at each of the middle school campuses, some students may not be allowed to enroll in Level I. A non-refundable fee is required for enrollment.
-Applications, Approved Facilities List, and FAQ's can be found at www.lisd.net/externalPE
+Applications, Approved Facilities List, and FAQ's can be found at www.lisd.net under Physical Education

-26503000 EXTERNAL PHYSICAL EDUCATION GRADE: 6 27503000 EXTERNAL PHYSICAL EDUCATION GRADE: 7 28503000 EXTERNAL PHYSICAL EDUCATION GRADE: 8 REQUIREMENT: Application and Fee
+26503000 EXTERNAL PHYSICAL EDUCATION GRADE: 6 27503000 EXTERNAL PHYSICAL EDUCATION GRADE: 7 28503000 EXTERNAL PHYSICAL EDUCATION GRADE: 8 REQUIREMENT: APPLICATION AND FEE

 The purpose of the External Physical Education program is to accommodate students who are making a serious effort to develop high-level capabilities and allow them to be involved in a program that provides training exceeding that which is offered in the school district.
-Only those students involved in the activities of archery, clay targets, dance, equestrian, fencing, golf, gymnastics, ice hockey/dance, lacrosse, martial arts, rock climbing, rowing, softball, swimming and wrestling will be considered for participation.
+Only those students involved in the activities of archery, dance, equestrian, fencing, golf, gymnastics, ice hockey/dance, lacrosse, martial arts, rock climbing, softball, and swimming will be considered for participation.
 An application and non-refundable fee are required.